shoh-dev/shohdotdev_homepage/project_requirements.md

 - Interactive elements should have appropriate states (hover, focus, active)
 - Images should be optimized for web
 - Code should be well-documented and maintainable
 - Consider the target audience and project goals when implementing features
+- Privacy policies should be reviewed and updated regularly
+- All project pages should maintain consistent branding and navigation